gyulanemeth/bluefox.email/courses/email-marketing-course-for-busy-saas-founders/index.md

 Even though many people claim they don't read their email, most of the time that's not true.
 They're just overwhelmed by the sheer volume of emails they receive.
 To get their attention, you need to send the right message to the right person at the right time.
 (I know, it's not easy.
 But that's why you are reading this course, right?)

 ::: tip My wife says she doesn't read email.
 But guess what...
 She DOES!
 Here is a quick example from my own life.
 My wife often says she never reads emails and that she hates them.
-I was skeptical... not about the “hate” part, but about the “never reads” part.
+I was skeptical... not about the "hate" part, but about the "never reads" part.
 So I started to pay attention.

 Turns out she checks her email multiple times a day.
-Not only that, but she also opens all the marketing emails that are relevant and provide real value.
+Not only that, but she also opens all the relevant marketing emails that provide real value.
 (In our case, one example is coupon codes on diapers, since we have two babies under two.
 Yeah!
 Those are quite relevant offers, right?)

 The point is: if someone signs up to your list, and you send relevant, valuable emails (not spam), most of them will read what you send.
 :::